puppetlabs/puppetlabs-apache/README.md

 ####`apache::listen`

-Changes the address for the listen port
+Controls which ports Apache binds to for listening

     class { 'apache::listen':  }

 Declaring this class will create `listen.erb` file.
 Listen should always be either: `<port>`, `<ipv4>:<port>`, or `[<ipv6]:<port>`

-Listen directories*?*  must be added for every port.
+Listen directives must be added for every port.  **??
+DOES PUPPET DO THIS AUTOMATICALLY?**

 ####`apache::mod`